-As discussed in Note 1 to the financial statements, the financial statements present only the Lottery enterprise fund and do not purport to, and do not present fairly the financial position of the District of Columbia as of September 30, 2015, the change in its financial position or, where applicable its cash flows for the year then ended, in conformity with U.S. generally accepted accounting principles.
+As discussed in Note 1 to the financial statements, the financial statements present only the Lottery enterprise fund and do not purport to, and do not present fairly the financial position of the District of Columbia as of September 30, 2016 and 2015, the changes in its financial position or, its cash flows for the years then ended, in conformity with U.S. generally accepted accounting principles.
 Our opinion is not modified with respect to the matter.